aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/color-overlay-effect/_index.md

 A: Yes, it works with Eclipse, IntelliJ IDEA, NetBeans, and any IDE that supports Maven or Gradle.

 **Q: Can I use Aspose.PSD for commercial projects?**
 A: Yes, you can use it in both personal and commercial applications.
-Visit [here](https://purchase.aspose.com/buy) for licensing details.
+Visit the Aspose.PSD licensing page (https://purchase.aspose.com/buy) for licensing details.

 **Q: How can I get support for Aspose.PSD?**
 A: Visit the [Aspose.PSD Forum](https://forum.aspose.com/c/psd/34) for community help or purchase a [temporary license](https://purchase.aspose.com/temporary-license/) for priority support.